Due to the short amount of time left until the Summer 2018 exam session, we advise students to reconsider moving their exam intention to Summer 2019.

 Would you prefer to pay for your course by instalments?
 Please see the ‘How to enrol’ section below for details of our low cost, interest free finance available.

 This course is one of our new Gold Star A levels.
 Find out more about them here.

-A GCSE or equivalent qualification in English language or literature is strongly recommended for this course.
+A GCSE or equivalent in English Literature is recommended for this course.